macroquest/docs/documentation/help-compiling.md

 # Help Compiling

+!!! warning

+    This content is outdated or incomplete.

 ## Intro

 This is a page for help with compiling MQ2.
 You should start here if you can't get it compiled, or it's crashing when you enter the game, or crashing when you use a command.